16 top-rated coolers for every kind of outdoor adventure | CNN Underscored

 Sun Squad 14.4-Quart Backpack Cooler Pineapple ($20; target.com)

 Once you get over how adorable this backpack is, you’ll be happy to learn this cooler is surprisingly roomy with a storage capability of 14.4 quarts, which means you can carry a whopping 20 cans at a time with this bag.
-What that really means for us though is that it seems like you can pack the perfect picnic with it.
+What that really means for us, though, is that it seems like you can pack the perfect picnic with it.

-You also have both a top carry and shoulder strap so you can carry it two ways, and according to reviewers, it keeps the items inside icy too, with one reviewer remarking that after a 7-hour trip their bags of ice were still fully frozen.
+You also have both a top carry and shoulder strap so you can carry it two ways, and according to reviewers, it keeps the items inside icy too, with one reviewer remarking that after a seven-hour trip their bags of ice were still fully frozen.

 ___________________________________________________________________________